pradeepnazareth/Aligning-SixLoWPAN-according-to-RFC-/README.md

 ## March 11 - 24
 Reading RFC 4944
 ## UDP Compression Summary
-Bits 5 and 6 of HC! encoding indicates compresion of next header(TCP,UDP,ICMP).
+Bits 5 and 6 of LOWPAN_HC1 (HC1 encoding ) encoding indicates compresion of next header(TCP,UDP,ICMP).

-If bit 5 and 6 of HC1 encoding correspond to:
+If bit 5 and 6 of LOWPAN_HC1 correspond to:

 00 : Next header is not compressed